Shubham-Diwadkar/Personal-Assistant/README.md

 5. Copy the the code in the IDE
 6. To run the code press F5 key in IDE.

+## Contributing

+Contributions are welcome!
+If you find any issues or want to add new features, please submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).